briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 title: "Chapter 149: Employment Provisions"
 ---

-(Editor’s note: Because of the frequency of change, compensation of Village officials and employees is not codified herein.
+(Editor's note: Because of the frequency of change, compensation of Village officials and employees is not codified herein.
 Interested parties are advised to contact the Director of Finance for copies of relevant legislation.)